threefoldtech/info_grid/src/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md

 ***

 For Windows, if you are using the ***"dd" able image***, instead of writing command line, you can use the free USB flashing program called [Rufus](https://sourceforge.net/projects/rufus.mirror/) and it will automatically do this with no need for Linux or command line.
 Rufus also formats the boot media in the process.

 ***

+### Bootstrap Image for Certified 3Node

+After creating a farm, provide your farm ID and your farm name to [ThreeFold Support on our live chat](https://threefoldfaq.crisp.help/en/) or by sending an email at [info@threefold.io](mailto:info@threefold.io) for certification.

+The ThreeFold team will then share a boot image file which you will need to replace on the USB drive that is attached to the 3Node.
+The process is very easy.
+Simply follow the steps below:

+* Download the zip file with your new boot image.
+* When you unzip it, you’ll see a file, BOOTX64.EFI within the BOOT/EFI directory.
+  * Simply copy this file onto the USB stick within the same directories that exist there, to overwrite the existing BOOTX64.EFI file.
+* Insert the USB drive in the node and boot it again.

+Your 3Node now has a bootstrap image for certified 3Node.

+***